zhudotexe/kani-vision/README.md

 print(msg)
 ```

-You can also define images from raw PNG binary or a Pillow Image, using `ImagePart.from_bytes`
+You can also define images from a URL, raw PNG binary or a Pillow Image, using
-or `ImagePart.from_image`, respectively.
+`ImagePart.from_url`, `ImagePart.from_bytes`, or `ImagePart.from_image`, respectively.

 See [the examples](https://github.com/zhudotexe/kani-vision/tree/main/examples/llava-local.py) for more.